 At Zaner-Bloser, we recognize that each educator is at a different point in their journey to understand—and practice—the science of reading.
-The resources we have collected here in our Science of Reading Hub are meant to help you get to know the research and the concepts on your own terms.
+The resources we have collected here in our Science of Reading Hub are meant to help you get to know the research and the concepts.

 They are also meant to be shared and discussed.
-If you are championing the science of reading in your professional learning community, school, or district, we encourage you to use these videos, white papers, and other resources and to contact us for more information.
+If you are championing the science of reading in your professional learning community, school, or district, we encourage you to use these videos, white papers, and other resources and to sign up to get our science of reading e-mail updates.

 This research reveals what happens in the brain during reading and what needs to take place instructionally to enable skillful reading.
-Two prominent theoretical models help us start to make sense of how children learn to read: The Simple View of Reading and Scarborough’s Reading Rope.
+Two prominent theoretical models help us start to make sense of how children learn to read: and .

 Reading is not hard-wired in the brain, and the neural pathways involved must be developed through successful instructional experiences.